microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/README.md

 ### Modifying this workshop

-This workshop is open-source under the terms if its [LICENSE](LICENSE).
+This workshop is open-source under the terms of its [LICENSE](LICENSE).
 If you are working from a modified version of this workshop you can launch the modified workshop guide from the command line with:
 ```
 cd docs
 mkdocs serve